kamp-group/website/README.md

 Posts need to have a layout type.
 Currently, the available post types are `text-post`, `image-post`, and `video-post`.

 ## Changing the style or layout of a post

+The layout for each post type is in the `/src/tempaltes/` folder. (`blog-post` corresponds to `text-post`)

+The styles for each post type are in their own .scss file in `/src/styles`.
+To style a specific post type, add classes (with `className` _because javascript_) to the template, then use the class in the .scss file.